 The “porcelain” used in the name of this dining room comes from a special use that Louis XVI put it to.
 Every year at Christmas, Louis XVI would present his latest porcelain pieces from the royal porcelain Manufacture of Sèvres in this room.
 In the 18th century, porcelain was one of the most highly prized luxury items; it was worth even more than gold!
 It was so expensive and fragile that only the wealthiest of patrons owned it.
 The royal manufacture of porcelain dates back to 1738, when Louis XV and Madame de Pompadour established the Manufacture of Vincennes to compete with the porcelain factories in Chantilly, France and Meissen, Germany.
 In 1756, Madame de Pompadour had the Manufacture of Vincennes moved to Sèvres, close to the Château de Bellevue (which she owned).
 At this point in time, the Manufacture of Vincennes was renamed the Manufacture of Sèvres.
 Vincennes/Sèvres porcelain is prestigious and known for its excellent quality.
 Some of the best ceramicists have worked with the company.
 As a result, the pieces can be very expensive—a single plate will set you back several thousand dollars.
 A few examples of this porcelain are shown below.

 This porcelain was commissioned for Louis XV in 1751, when the royal porcelain Manufacture was still located in Vincennes.
 There were originally 1,749 pieces to the set that were delivered to the King in three installments in 1753, 1754, and 1755 at a cost of 82,272 livres (a very rough estimate of more than $21 million USD today5).
 The celestial blue colour was developed especially for this service by the French chemist Jean Hellot.
-The service was sold off during the French Revolution along with other furnishings and art objects that were not deemed to have enough artistic or historic worth to display them in a museum.
+The service was sold off during the French Revolution.
 Versailles has been working carefully over the last 30 years to reacquire pieces from this service, as well as other items that once graced the halls of the Château.
 It’s a costly process, and requires patience (for the items to go on sale) and luck (to successfully track down the lost pieces).
 As of the time I’m writing this post in July 2019, the official Versailles collections website lists 12 returned items from this porcelain service.

 Another piece from the set, a punch bowl, is shown below.
 Drinking punch was a brand new, wildly popular trend that took off in the last half of the 18th century; the fashion had come to France from England.
 The porcelain punch bowl, made in 1753, was one of the first of its kind.
 It would have come with a porcelain mortar that was used to grind the spices that perfumed the punch.
 Punch was made with tea, lemon, sugar, and rum from the sugar islands of the Caribbean.